cqerl/cqerl/README.md

 When performing queries, you can provide more information than just the query statement using the `#cql_query{}` record, which includes the following fields:

-1. The `query` statement, as a string or binary
+1. The query `statement`, as a string or binary
-2. `values` for binding variables from the query statement.
-This is a `proplists`, where the keys match the column names or binding variable names in the statement, in **lowercase**.
-Special cases include providing `TTL` and `TIMESTAMP` option in statements, in which case the proplist key would be `[ttl]` and `[timestamp]` respectively.

-    Also, when providing the value for a `uuid`-type column, you can give the value `new`, `strong` or `weak`, in which case CQErl will generate a random UUID (v4), with either a *strong* or *weak* number random generator.

-    Finally, when providing the value for a `timeuuid` or `timestamp` column, you can give the value `now`, in which case CQErl will generate a normal timestamp, or a UUID (v1) matching the current date and time.
+2. `values` for binding variables from the query statement (see next section).

 3. You can tell CQErl to consider a query `reusable` or not (see below for what that means).
 By default, it will detect binding variables and consider it reusable if it contains (named or not) any.
 Queries containing *named* binding variables will be considered reusable no matter what you set `reusable` to.
 If you explicitely set `reusable` to `false` on a query having positional variable bindings (`?`), you would provide values with in `{Type, Value}` pairs instead of `{Key, Value}`.
 4. You can specify how many rows you want in every result page using the `page_size` (integer) field.
 The devs at Cassandra recommend a value of 100 (which is the default).